-I’m not a fan of throwing out food so I always lean on my 5 easy meals with leftover chicken.
+I love my 5 easy meals with leftover chicken because I’m not a fan of throwing out food.
 I don’t care how the chicken is cooked, it seems to work in any of the recipes listed below.
 I work all day and have a busy life so I always choose fast, easy meals that will please everyone, including my wallet.

 - Chicken Chili – Dump and Serve Chili is what I call this recipe.
-I use four cans of beans (I like to use a mixture of black beans, white beans and kidney beans), one packet of low sodium chili seasoning, one can of Mexican steweed tomatoes and chopped chicken.
+I use four cans of beans (I like to use a mixture of black beans, white beans, and kidney beans), one packet of low sodium chili seasoning, one can of Mexican stewed tomatoes and chopped chicken.
 Serve with a side of cornbread.
 Tummies are full, everyone’s happy with this one, too.

 My family is pretty hard to please and they aren’t very adventurous when it comes to food.
 I hope you’ve enjoyed the 5 Easy Meals With Leftover Chicken, my family go-to’s.
 What are some of your favorite easy meals with your family?